 Here’s a first blog post on that topic.

 What’s your story?
 Do you have a chronic illness?
 What is your chronic illness?

-My symptoms of chronic fatigue developed very gradually over a period of about 10 years.
-I became bedridden for almost a year and have been slowly improving since then by healing from old trauma wounds as well as by using skills I’ve developed as a result of my research, personal work and experience with trauma.
-You can find out more in a series I am slowly writing about My Story.
+My symptoms of chronic fatigue (ME/CFS) developed very gradually over a period of about 10 years.
+I then became bedridden for almost a year and have been slowly improving since then by healing from old trauma wounds as well as by using skills I’ve developed as a result of my research, personal work and experience working with trauma.
+Here’s my story.

 Questions About My Trauma & Chronic Illness Blog

 How do you connect trauma and chronic illness?